yaobinwen/robin_on_rails/Git/README.md

 Run `git subtree add` to add a dependency to your code base.
 The general syntax is `git subtree add --prefix <path> <repository> <remote-ref>`, where:
 - `<path>` is the relative path inside your code base where you want to put the repository.
 Note that:
   - This relative path should not exist in your code base.
+Therefore, this path should include the leaf folder you want to put the code in.
+    - In the example below, the folder `tpope-vim-surround` should not exist.
   - This relative path should not start with `./`, otherwise you may run into the `invalid path` error.
 See [this answer](https://stackoverflow.com/a/27291834/630364).
 - `<repository>` is the URI of the `git` repository you want to add to your code base.
 - `<remote-ref>` is the branch of the repository you want to include in your code base.